Staff's top things to do in Dublin

 Stephens Green Park on Sunday Morning

-Take an 8 minute stroll up Grafton Street grab a coffee on the way and stroll around the park.
+Take a stroll up Grafton Street grab a coffee on the way and stroll around the park.
 An ideal location just to sit and watch the world go by.

 Walk around the Iveagh Gardens

-Just past Stephens Green Park is an idyllic garden with a beautiful waterfall and is a definite see.
+Just past Stephens Green Park is an idyllic garden hidden away in the city centre, with a beautiful waterfall and is a definite see.

 ...and admire the artwork for sale – Saturday & Sundays are all about strolling and seeing what Dublin has to offer.
 Local artists display their works and you can purchase the art (just before they become famous).

-Take the dart (Intercity rail passenger services) from Pearse Street Station to Dún Laoghaire.
+Take the DART (Intercity rail passenger services) from Pearse Street Station to Dún Laoghaire.
 It is a beautiful suburban seaside town in County Dublin, Ireland.
 It is about 12 km south of Dublin city centre.
-Make sure to head to Teddy’s and get a 99 and get the full beside the seaside experience.
-If there on a Sunday stroll around the people’s park market.
+Make sure to head to the famous Scrumdiddlys for ice cream and get the full “beside the seaside” experience!
+If there on a Sunday stroll, around the People’s Park market.

 Located directly across the road from Trinity College and a 3 minute walk from the hotel.
 It is a must for any Whiskey lover, Journey back through time in a historic setting.
 This fantastic museum will unveil the intriguing tale of Irish whiskey.